September 15, 2021

 If you open src/App.jsx

-you can see there's two components <Join />
+you can see there are two components <Join/>

 variable.